xeonz1/personal-page/content/project/air_bipedal/index.md

 (**The page is permitted by Prof. Guyue Zhou, PI of AIR DISCOVER Lab.**)
 # HZD + WBIC
 The following video is a simulation of HZD + WBIC in RaiSim.
 The three models are respectively: the gait lib reference (back), the controller robot (left front), the kinematic reference (right front) from WBIC.
-The limbs are heavy and the WBIC cannot make the robot fully track the gait library.
+The limbs are heavy and the WBIC cannot make the robot fully track the gait library reference.
 {{< video src="hzd_sim.mp4" controls="yes">}}
-The following video shows a instable walking of the robot.
+The following video shows an unstable walking of the robot.
 {{< video src="hzd_hw.mp4" controls="yes">}}

 The HZD+WBIC method was later deprecated and a new NMPC controller inspired by https://ieeexplore.ieee.org/document/10000244 is used.